 Why Messy Play And Sensory Play Are Important:

 Playing IS learning for young children.
 Playing is their job!

 Toys are fun but can be restrictive because they have a specific intended use or function.
-Although toys are good for exploring certain skills, messy and sensory play with open-ended materials like rice, slime, or play dough, helps children learn to play independently, increase attention span, provide opportunities to problem solve and build self-confidence and self-esteem.
+Although toys are good for exploring certain skills, messy and sensory play with open-ended materials like rice, slime, or play dough, helps children learn to play independently, increases attention span, provides opportunities to problem solve and builds self-confidence and self-esteem.
 Plus, your kids will learn and use real-life skills such as measuring, pouring, experimenting, etc.

 So here at our Nottingham nursery, Angels by Day, we love to learn through our play, and what better way to do this than by getting messy at the same time!
 We do all sorts of fun, messy activities with the children, ranging from simple tabletop activities to going all out and getting messy in our mud kitchen!

 We provide mud suits and wellies for this, which the children love to get dressed in.
 The mud kitchen is one of our most used spaces when playing outdoors; we love enabling the children to get messy and use their wonderful imaginations to bake mud pies or role-play mums and dads with their friends!
 The conversation that comes out of it is fantastic!
 We have tuff trays, water trays, and sand trays for activities inside, which can be used both on the floor and on the tables.
 We always give our children the opportunity to be creative and get messy!